OIC team visits LoC, briefed on latest situation

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-CHAKOTHI: A 6-member OIC delegation headed by Ambassador Yousef Aldobeay, Special Envoy of the OIC Secretary General for Jammu and Kashmir visited Chakothi, Line of Control (LoC) on Wednesday.
+CHAKHOTI: A 6-member OIC delegation headed by Ambassador Yousef Aldobeay, Special Envoy of the OIC Secretary General for Jammu and Kashmir visited Chakhoti, Line of Control (LoC) on Wednesday.

 According to ISPR press release, the delegation was briefed on situation along LoC, Indian ceasefire violations (CFVs) targeting innocent civilian population along the LoC.